The Goldman Sachs Group Raises McKesson (NYSE:MCK) Price Target to $257.00

-McKesson (NYSE:MCK) had its target price hoisted by research analysts at The Goldman Sachs Group from $231.00 to $257.00 in a research report issued to clients and investors on Friday, Analyst Ratings Network reports.
-The brokerage currently has a “buy” rating on the stock.
-The Goldman Sachs Group’s price target would indicate a potential upside of 30.05% from the company’s current price.
+McKesson (NYSE:MCK) had its price objective hoisted by The Goldman Sachs Group from $231.00 to $257.00 in a research note published on Thursday, Benzinga reports.
+They currently have a buy rating on the stock.

+The firm also recently announced a quarterly dividend, which will be paid on Thursday, July 1st.
+Investors of record on Tuesday, June 1st will be issued a dividend of $0.42 per share.
+This represents a $1.68 dividend on an annualized basis and a dividend yield of 0.86%.
+The ex-dividend date is Monday, May 31st.
+McKesson’s payout ratio is presently 11.24%.

-McKesson declared that its board has approved a stock buyback plan on Tuesday, February 2nd that allows the company to buyback $2.00 billion in shares.
-This buyback authorization allows the company to reacquire up to 6.9% of its stock through open market purchases.
-Stock buyback plans are usually a sign that the company’s leadership believes its shares are undervalued.
+McKesson declared that its board has authorized a share repurchase program on Tuesday, February 2nd that allows the company to buyback $2.00 billion in outstanding shares.
+This buyback authorization allows the company to repurchase up to 6.9% of its shares through open market purchases.
+Shares buyback programs are generally a sign that the company’s management believes its shares are undervalued.

-In other McKesson news, CEO Brian S. Tyler sold 5,510 shares of the stock in a transaction on Tuesday, February 16th.
-The shares were sold at an average price of $183.38, for a total transaction of $1,010,423.80.
-Following the completion of the transaction, the chief executive officer now owns 24,500 shares in the company, valued at $4,492,810.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Brian S. Tyler sold 5,511 shares of the stock in a transaction on Thursday, April 15th.
-The shares were sold at an average price of $191.41, for a total transaction of $1,054,860.51.
-Following the transaction, the chief executive officer now owns 24,501 shares of the company’s stock, valued at approximately $4,689,736.41.
+In other McKesson news, EVP Lori A. Schechter sold 3,000 shares of the company’s stock in a transaction on Monday, May 10th.
+The stock was sold at an average price of $200.00, for a total value of $600,000.00.
+Following the transaction, the executive vice president now directly owns 3,000 shares of the company’s stock, valued at approximately $600,000.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CEO Brian S. Tyler sold 6,798 shares of the company’s stock in a transaction on Monday, May 10th.
+The shares were sold at an average price of $200.00, for a total value of $1,359,600.00.
+Following the completion of the transaction, the chief executive officer now directly owns 12,192 shares in the company, valued at $2,438,400.
 The disclosure for this sale can be found here.
-0.28% of the stock is owned by company insiders.
+Insiders have sold a total of 20,819 shares of company stock worth $4,024,884 over the last three months.
+0.28% of the stock is owned by insiders.

-Institutional investors have recently added to or reduced their stakes in the company.
-Illinois Municipal Retirement Fund lifted its holdings in shares of McKesson by 686.0% in the 4th quarter.
-Illinois Municipal Retirement Fund now owns 42,429 shares of the company’s stock worth $7,379,000 after acquiring an additional 37,031 shares during the last quarter.
-KCS Wealth Advisory lifted its holdings in shares of McKesson by 14.5% in the 1st quarter.
-KCS Wealth Advisory now owns 6,891 shares of the company’s stock worth $1,344,000 after acquiring an additional 874 shares during the last quarter.
-Clark Financial Advisors bought a new stake in shares of McKesson in the 4th quarter worth about $35,000.
-Leuthold Group LLC lifted its holdings in shares of McKesson by 734.1% in the 4th quarter.
-Leuthold Group LLC now owns 16,606 shares of the company’s stock worth $2,888,000 after acquiring an additional 14,615 shares during the last quarter.
-Finally, Quantitative Systematic Strategies LLC lifted its holdings in shares of McKesson by 1.0% in the 4th quarter.
-Quantitative Systematic Strategies LLC now owns 20,821 shares of the company’s stock worth $3,621,000 after acquiring an additional 211 shares during the last quarter.
-Hedge funds and other institutional investors own 85.60% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Louisiana State Employees Retirement System lifted its position in shares of McKesson by 22.0% during the 4th quarter.
+Louisiana State Employees Retirement System now owns 10,000 shares of the company’s stock valued at $1,739,000 after acquiring an additional 1,800 shares during the period.
+North Star Investment Management Corp. lifted its position in shares of McKesson by 44.2% during the 4th quarter.
+North Star Investment Management Corp. now owns 476 shares of the company’s stock valued at $83,000 after acquiring an additional 146 shares during the period.
+Brookstone Capital Management lifted its position in shares of McKesson by 5.6% during the 4th quarter.
+Brookstone Capital Management now owns 2,411 shares of the company’s stock valued at $419,000 after acquiring an additional 128 shares during the period.
+Sowell Financial Services LLC lifted its position in shares of McKesson by 77.9% during the 4th quarter.
+Sowell Financial Services LLC now owns 475 shares of the company’s stock valued at $83,000 after acquiring an additional 208 shares during the period.
+Finally, Redpoint Investment Management Pty Ltd lifted its position in shares of McKesson by 1.8% during the 4th quarter.
+Redpoint Investment Management Pty Ltd now owns 5,276 shares of the company’s stock valued at $918,000 after acquiring an additional 93 shares during the period.
+85.60% of the stock is currently owned by hedge funds and other institutional investors.

 About McKesson